Robust Rate-Adaptive Wireless Communication Using ACK/NAK-Feedback: Introduction

-The quality of the wireless communication channel depends on many different parameters and can vary significantly over time.
-Potential sources of channel variability include multipath propagation, mobility, and time-varying co-channel interference.
-These sources cause variabilities spanning a wide range of time scales, e.g., from bits to thousands of packets.
+Although ACK/NAK feedback can be employed for the estimation of transmitter CSI, its primary role is that of maintaining a desired packet error rate at the link layer through controlled packet re-transmission (see, e.g.,~\cite{Bertsekas:Book:92}).
+In fact, since the packet acknowledgement is a standard provision of most practical link layers, we reason that---for the purpose of channel-state estimation---it comes at \emph{essentially no cost} to the physical layer, unlike traditional channel-state feedback schemes, which require the dedication of reverse-channel bandwidth beyond that required for packet acknowledgements.
+In this sense, ACK/NAK-based transmitter-CSI schemes require even less total feedback bandwidth than ``one-bit'' channel-state feedback schemes (e.g.,~\cite{Hassel:TWC:07,Rong:TCOM:06}), given that systems employing ``one-bit'' channel-state feedback include ACK/NAK as well, for the purpose of ARQ.

+With the above motivation, we focus on the \emph{exclusive} use of limited error-rate feedback for the maintenance of transmitter CSI, from which transmission rate and/or power resources are subsequently adapted.
+While examples of this strategy can be found in a number of previous works (e.g., \cite{Holland:MOBICOM:01,Sadegi:MOBICOM:02,Bicket:Thesis:05,Wong:MOBICOM:06,Minn:TVT:01,Rice:TCOM:94,Yao:TCOM:95,Chakraborty:COML:99,Choi:TVT:01,Karmokar:TWC:06,Djonin:TVT:08,Aggarwal:TWC:09}), there are limitations in how it has been applied.
+For example, in \cite{Holland:MOBICOM:01,Sadegi:MOBICOM:02,Bicket:Thesis:05,Wong:MOBICOM:06,Minn:TVT:01}, the adaptation algorithms are designed heuristically, based on practical experiences gained for a specific application in a specific operating environment.
+In~\cite{Rice:TCOM:94,Yao:TCOM:95,Chakraborty:COML:99,Choi:TVT:01,Karmokar:TWC:06,Djonin:TVT:08,Aggarwal:TWC:09}, on the other hand, transmission rates and/or powers are chosen carefully to maximize a certain performance metric.
+To achieve this objective, a Bayesian approach is taken, i.e., a {\em model} is assumed for the channel variations and an associated optimization problem is solved based on this model.
+Typically, the channel is assumed to vary according to a finite-state Markov model~\cite{Rice:TCOM:94,Yao:TCOM:95,Choi:TVT:01,Karmokar:TWC:06,Djonin:TVT:08} or a Gauss-Markov process~\cite{Aggarwal:TWC:09}.
+The shortcoming of a model-based approach is that, it may not be possible to assign accurate priors over a wide range of channel operating conditions.
+Consider, for example, that channel variations span a wide range of time scales, from bits to thousands of packets.
 For instance, relative movement of the transmitter-receiver pair may cause variations at relatively long time scales, since a very large number of packets can be transmitted during the time it takes for the stations to move far enough to cause significant change in the channel.
 On the other hand, co-channel interference can change significantly from one packet transmission to another.
 Finally, the multipath nature of the propagation medium can cause fast and/or slow fading in the channel, depending on the relative movement of the scatterers.